elvisburrniku/Clientlly-Webpage/replit.md

 ✓ SLOWED DOWN all animations for better visibility: professional-fade-in now 2.5s duration, gradient animation now 6s cycle ✓ All title animations now clearly visible with enhanced timing and color transitions

+✓ COMPLETED yellow background for "Try Receipt Scan" CTA section on expenses page (July 28, 2025) ✓ Applied bright yellow gradient background (amber-400 to orange-400) with full-width coverage ✓ Added floating white sparkle animations with staggered delays for visual appeal ✓ Enhanced "Ready to organize your expenses?" title with professional fade-in and gradient text animation ✓ Updated button styling to black with white text for optimal contrast on yellow background ✓ Applied consistent branding with other yellow sections throughout the website

 ✓ COMPLETED comprehensive translation system for entire landing page (July 19, 2025) ✓ Implemented reactive language switching with global state management ✓ Added location detection with automatic country, currency, and timezone detection